-A mighty roar spilled from Gax, issuing between his large orc teeth, some of which were sharpened, drowning out the laments of several humans.
+A mighty laugh spilled from Gax, issuing between his large orc teeth, some of which were sharpened, drowning out the laments of several humans.
 He reached across the bar table, his rickety stool wobbling threateningly beneath him, and raked a small pile of copper ovals toward his person.
 The other players begrudgingly shoved their dice back into their cups and began shaking them.

 Gax snatched his ale and drained it in a mighty gulp, a bit spilling from the corner of his grinning mouth.
 He slammed it back down and looked triumphantly at the others.

 “I need me a drink!” he bellowed.
 “Which one of you lowly dogs will be paying for it? ” He ran his hand gingerly over the pile of small copper coins.
 “All of you, it seems!”
 He pushed away from the table laughing, stood, swept the copper into a hide satchel, then bid the others a swell night with an obscene gesture that meant nothing near as much.